 Why does AHPCA exist?

-AHPCA supports professionals and volunteers to help them provide good quality hospice palliative care.
+AHPCA supports professionals, caregivers and volunteers to help them provide good quality hospice palliative care.
 How do we do that?

 AHPCA helps people access good quality hospice palliative care services.
 How do we do that?